Skip to main content

 Yes, low testosterone can cause anxiety, brain fog, and low mood.
 Testosterone receptors live throughout the brain, including areas that regulate mood and focus.
 Many men describe lifting out of a fog within weeks of starting properly dosed therapy.

-Most men feel a shift in energy and mood within 3 to 6 weeks of starting TRT.
+Most men feel a change in energy and mood within 3 to 6 weeks of starting TRT.
 Body composition changes, like more muscle and less visceral fat, take 3 to 6 months.
 Sexual function and erection quality often take the longest, sometimes 6 months or more.

 We typically check labs at baseline, at 6 to 8 weeks after starting, and then every 3 to 6 months once you are stable.
 We track total and free testosterone, estradiol, hematocrit, PSA, and a full metabolic panel.
-Stable patients can shift to twice yearly.
+Stable patients can move to twice yearly.

 TRT can accelerate male pattern hair loss in men who are genetically prone to it because some testosterone converts to DHT (dihydrotestosterone).
 We do not avoid TRT for this reason, but we can pair it with topical finasteride or minoxidil if hair loss matters to you.

-TRT is sometimes covered by insurance when total testosterone is documented below the lab cutoff on two morning draws.
+TRT is sometimes covered by insurance when total testosterone is documented below the lab cutoff on 2 morning draws.
 Our concierge model means we focus on the right diagnosis first, then help you navigate coverage.
 Many men pay cash for the convenience and quality.

 Deep-Dive Questions